BRama10/easyai4all/README.md

 To get started, you will need API Keys for the providers you intend to use.
 That's all!

-The API Keys can be set as environment variables, or can be passed as config to the aisuite Client constructor.
+The API Keys can be set as environment variables, or can be passed as config to the easyai4all Client constructor.
 We handle loading `.env` files so you don't need to do anything extra!

 Here is a short example of using `easyai4all` to generate chat completion responses from gpt-4o and claude-3-5-sonnet.